Onelinerhub/onelinerhub/python-matplotlib/how-to-add-legend-to-boxplot.md

-# How to change boxplot colors
+# How to add legend to boxplot

 ```python
 import matplotlib.pyplot as plt